pimanzi/Unique_DataStructure/README.md

 # Unique_DataStructure ✍️

-## Description
-UniqueInt is a Python application that processes a user-specified text file, extracts integers within a specified range, ensures their uniqueness, sorts them, and writes the results to a new file.
-The application also moves the input file to a designated directory for easy management.
+## DescriptionUniqueInt is a Python application that simplifies text file processing by extracting integers within a specified range, ensuring uniqueness, sorting them, and saving the results to a new file in the folder called sample_results.
+Integrated with an array data structure, it offers efficiency and accuracy.
+Users input the file path interactively, and UniqueInt seamlessly handles the data, organizing it into sample_results for output and sample_input for input files, ensuring effortless data management.
+Furthermore, Unique_DataStructure, in the first place, has some already files in sample_input and in sample_results; these are files that were used to test the application.
+Feel free to go through them and be able to observe clearly how the function filters to get only unique integers in a result file.

 ## Features